-Make the date caramel: Place the pitted dates, sea salt, and 2 tablespoons water in a mini food processor.
+If your dates seem dry, soak them in warm water for 5 minutes.
+Place the pitted dates, sea salt, and 2 tablespoons water in a mini food processor.
 Process until the dates are pureed and very smooth.
 If needed, add more water.

 Spoon some date caramel into each paper liner.

 Spoon some more chocolate on top of the caramel in each cup, and use the back of a spoon to smooth it out.

 Place in the refrigerator to chill for at least one hour before eating.
 Store leftovers in the refrigerator.

 Store chocolate caramel cups in the refrigerator.
 They should stay fresh for about a week.